apakkapa/scrape_the_web_python_frameworks/README.md

 LIBRARIES USED

         Uses BeautifulSoup, Requests and Google results to pull it all together.

           BeautifulSoup is a Python library used for pulling data out of HTML and XML files Requests is a Python HTTP library.
-In this case it is used to read the contents a website using the get function.
+Used to read the contents a website using the <b>get</b> function.
           The Google query is used to get the HTML for the various rankings

-For example, a google search for python and django, yields, among ohter things:
+For example, a google search for python and django, yields, among other things:

         About 48,500,000 results (0.52 seconds)